Learnware-LAMDA/Beimingwu/docs/content/en/overview/quick-start.md

 ![image](../../public/quick-start/semantic-search-en.jpg)

-When searching with statistical information, you need to submit the statistical information of the task.
-The tools we provide will generate approximate statistical information for your task locally while protecting your data privacy.
-With the following code, you can easily generate approximate statistical information for your task.
+When searching with statistical information, you need to generate and submit a statistical specification, which captures the data distribution while not disclosing your original data.
+Using the API we provided, you can easily generate this statistical specification locally.

 ```python
 from learnware.specification import generate_stat_spec